anupmaurya1994/school-management.Angular/README.md

 # School Management System

-This project is a school management system created using Angular.
-It provides various features to manage different aspects of a school, including login/signup, role-based access, online attendance, and student management.
+This project is a school management system created using Angular V18.
+It provides various features to manage different aspects of a school, including students online attendance.

 ## Features